you're kind of like Full Circle, Right?

 What if I forget to pick up my box?

-All unclaimed boxes will be donated to Bean's Cafe or other good cause the following week.
+All unclaimed boxes will be donated to Bean's Cafe or other good cause if we do not hear from you within two days.

 Can I choose what products go in my box?

-How do I order other farm products like meat & eggs?
+How do I order other farm products like meat, MILK & eggs?